-If a card uses the phrase "up to X"-for example, "draw up to 3 cards" or "attach up to 2 Energy cards"-you can choose any number between 1 and X. If a card uses the phrase "any amount" or "any number"-for example, "discard any amount of Energy from this Pokémon"-you can choose 0.
-(And things that say "you may" are optional, meaning you can choose not to do them.)
+If a card uses the phrase "up to X"-for example, "move up to 3 damage counters" or "attach up to 2 Energy cards"-you can choose any number between 1 and X. (The exception is drawing cards: you can choose 0 for an effect that says "draw up to X cards.")
+If a card uses the phrase "any amount" or "any number"-for example, "discard any amount of Energy from this Pokémon"-you can choose 0.
+And things that say "you may" are optional, meaning you can choose not to do them.